jmw2423/DBD-Scene/README.md

 # DBD-Scene
-Unity scene of the basement from Dead by Daylight, modeled and textured from scratch
+Unity scene of the basement from Dead by Daylight, modeled, unwrapped, and textured from scratch using Maya and Photoshop.